 Being Software as a Service, Nimbus is constantly being updated with new features and fixes.
-Luware development follows an agile approach, which entails that – while an overall feature roadmap is being followed – scope changes may occur on short notice.
-As we realize that changes on a SaaS product can be disruptive in both user experience and operation, we strive to be transparent in our communication and implementation approach.
+Luware development follows an agile approach, which entails that –while an overall feature roadmap is being followed– scope changes may occur on short notice.
+As changes on a SaaS product can be disruptive in both user experience and operation, Luware strives to be transparent in its communication and implementation approach.
 For Luware this means:

-- We perform updates preferrably outside of peak business hours so potential impacts on operative infrastructure can be minimized.
+- We perform updates preferrably outside of peak business hours to minimize potential impacts on operative infrastructure.

-- We communicate Release notes as timely as possible and keep a history, so both our staff and customers can talk about the same same changes on the product.
+- We communicate Release notes as timely as possible and keep a history, in order that both our staff and customers can talk about the same changes on the product.

 The following table explains our release types in further detail:

 Type of Release

 |A major release consists mainly of new features from our roadmap.
 Major releases are usually accompanied by very large updates to both our Release Notes and Knowledge Base, moving previous major releases into the Release Note History at the same time.